suzuqn/suzuqn/README.md

 ### Hi there 👋
-I’m currently working on symbolic music research 🎵 using DNNs, including
+I’m working on symbolic music research 🎵 using DNNs, including
 - arranging music for musical instruments 🎹🎸🎺
 - creating and manipulating musical scores 🎼
 - music information retrieval 🔍